Best RAM for Ryzen 5 5600X in 2023

 Crucial is an excellent choice when it comes to memory.
 They have plenty of options, and you can easily get a pair that works for your build.
 This is especially true if you’re building a new system around AMD’s new Ryzen 5 5600X because the Ballistix RGB kit can do a great job.

 This is a 16GB kit, and you’re getting two 8GB sticks so you can take advantage of dual-channel memory.
-The speed is a pretty respectable 3600MHz, which is the sweet spot for AMD builds at the moment unless you want to spend a lot of money on faster memory.
-You also get CL16 timings, which is pretty great for memory this fast.
+The speed is a respectable 3600MHz, which is the sweet spot for AMD builds at the moment unless you want to spend a lot of money on faster memory.
+You also get CL16 timings, which is great for memory this fast.
 The performance should be excellent.

 Last but not least, the RGB lights not only look nice, but they’re also compatible with pretty much any RGB software under the sun.
 Controlling them should be no issue at all, regardless of what software you’re using.
 An all-around excellent kit.